rrwick/Rebaler/README.md

 Rebaler runs on [Python 3.4+](https://www.python.org/) and uses [Biopython](http://biopython.org/).

 It also assumes that `minimap2` and `racon` executables are available in your `PATH`.
 If you can open a terminal and run those commands, you're good to go.

+Note that as of v0.1.1, Rebaler requires [Racon](https://github.com/isovic/racon) v1.0 or later.
+Check this with `racon --version`.
+If that command gives you an error, your version of Racon is too old and you need a new one.